SeldonIO/alibi/doc/source/overview/high_level.md

 ```

 This result is similar to the one for [integrated gradients](comparison-to-ale), [kernel SHAP](kern-shap-plot)
-, [path dependent tree SHAP](pd-tree-shap-plot) although there are differences due to using different methods and models
+, [path-dependent tree SHAP](pd-tree-shap-plot) although there are differences due to using different methods and models
 in each case.

 For a great interactive explanation of the interventional tree SHAP